garysgd/garysgd.github.io/_posts/2024-12-20-decision-tree-regressor.md

 {'feature': 0, 'threshold': -0.01, 'left': {'value': 0.21409955507181783}, 'right': {'value': 0.7849506095629721}}
 ```

 By training the tree on a sigmoid distribution with depth=1, we can see that the threshold of $$-0.01 \approx 0$$ which is denoted by the green line in our earlier plot as the sigmoid function is symmetric.
 This acts as a sanity test and also shows the structure of the decision tree regressor as well as how it works after training.
-If the input value is less than the threshold the model will return the left value, and the right value otherwise.
+If the input value is less than the threshold, the model will return the left value, and the right value otherwise.

 ```python
 def predict(tree, sample):